What Is a Wrongful Death Lawsuit?

 The manufacturer of a space heater was recently ordered to pay a Corpus Christi family $37 million.
 The decedents’ family members brought a wrongful death lawsuit against the Lasko company after they lost both of their parents in a house fire.
 The Lasko company manufactured the space heater that was responsible for starting the fire that trapped Martin and Angelita Enriquez in their home.
 The space heater was made in China, and was described by the family’s attorney as a “ticking time bomb.”
 The attorney hoped the jury’s verdict would send a strong message to manufacturers who are tempted to cut corners in production.

 If you lost a loved one due to an accident caused by someone else’s negligence, you may be eligible for compensation.
 An experienced wrongful death attorney can explain your legal options to you.
-Contact the Law Offices of George Salinas to schedule a free consultation.
+Contact the George Salinas Injury Lawyers to schedule a free consultation.

 What Is a Wrongful Death Lawsuit?

 Wrongful death is defined as the death of a human being due to a wrongful act.
 Wrongful acts that may form the basis of a wrongful death claim include:

 - Negligence, which is a common claim in wrongful death lawsuits resulting from motor vehicle accidents.

 - An intentional act, such as an assault.

 - A death that occurs during the commission of another crime, such as a death from an accident caused by a drunk driver.